collabnix/kubezilla/master/README.md

 ## Configuring the networking stuff

 By default, if you run ```ifconfig``` command on your Cloud instance, it shows private IP address(and not Public).
+You must add publicIP interface for kubeadm init to work.
+Caution: If you dont add publicIP interface, kubeadm init --apiserver-advertise-address=publicIP will not success.

+Follow the below steps to configure public IP:

 Tested Environment: UBuntu 16.04/18.04/20.04